Indexation Limits for Decoupled Sites

 Sitemap Partitioning & Indexation Signaling

-Google enforces a strict 50,000 URL limit per sitemap file.
+The sitemaps protocol limits each sitemap file to 50,000 URLs or 50 MB uncompressed.
 Decoupled sites must implement dynamic partitioning to ensure complete discovery.

 Implementation Workflow: